Colimits in 2-dimensional slices

-\begin{rem} We conclude extending again the result of preservation of $2$-colimits for $\tau\st\:\laxslice{\K}{\B}\to \laxslice{\K}{\E}$, to $\K$ any finitely complete $2$-category with a dense generator.
+We conclude extending again the result of preservation of $2$-colimits for $\tau\st\:\laxslice{\K}{\B}\to \laxslice{\K}{\E}$, to $\K$ any finitely complete $2$-category with a dense generator.
 For this, we will need to restrict to relatively absolute $2$-colimits.
-But remember that any object of $\K$ can be expressed as a relatively absolute $2$-colimit of dense generators, so that our assumption is not much restrictive in practice.
-We take Kelly's~\cite{kelly_basicconceptsofenriched} as the main reference for dense functors. \end{rem}
+But, as we recall in \defx\ref{defdense}, any object of $\K$ can be expressed as a relatively absolute $2$-colimit of dense generators, so that our assumption is not much restrictive in practice.
+Again, we should keep \exax\ref{exacolimthatcomefromthetwocattaust}, \thex\ref{teorcolimitsinlaxslicesthatcomefromthebase} and \exax\ref{exaspecificcolimitsinlaxslice} in mind.